-School / Health Facility Environmental and Social Screening Form

-Please type or print clearly, completing this form in its entirety.
-You may provide additional information on a separate sheet of paper if necessary.
+School / Health Facility Environmental and Social Screening Form on a separate sheet of paper if necessary.
 Kindly note that the information you are to provide is required by Section 19 of the National Environmental Act, Cap.
-153.

-Name of the project:

-Sector of the project:

-Department implementing the project

-Name of the District/Municipality where the project is to be implemented:

-Name of Lower Local Government:

-Name of Approving Authority

-Name, job title, and contact details for the person who is responsible for filling out this form.
+153. Name of the project: Sector of the project: Department implementing the project Name of the District/Municipality where the project is to be implemented: Name of Lower Local Government: Name of Approving Authority Name, job title, and contact details for the person who is responsible for filling out this form.
+Name: Job Title: Telephone number: Fax number: E-mail address Date:....
+Signature:

-Name:

-INallie

-Job Title:

-Job Title:

-Job Title: Telephone number:

-Job Title: Telephone number: Fax number: